omartiffer/.dotfiles/README.md

 > **"This was supposed to be fun!"**
 > Me, 3 hours into trying to be _dotfiles_-cool.

-My attempt to shellscript my way out of automating the setup of my next shiny computer.
+My attempt to shellscript my way through automating the setup of my next shiny computer.
 This is an evolving collection of config files, setup scripts, and personal preferences designed as a full environment bootstrapper.

-**IMPORTANT:** These files are tailored for my machine, OS, and habits — feel free to use/fork **(at your own risk)**, suggest changes, or just laugh at my choices.

-Tested on:
-- OS: Ubuntu 24.04.2 LTS (noble)
-- Desktop env: GNOME 46
+I follow [@ThePrimeagen's](https://github.com/ThePrimeagen) premise of convention over configuration (see [Attributions](#-attributions) below).
+Whenever I need to change a config, I edit the files in the repo and run [`config.sh`](/config.sh).
+I might switch approaches later, but this works well for now.

 https://github.com/user-attachments/assets/60a63788-a49b-4a3b-82f4-b35eac8d307e